Speakers

 Colleen Hutt is the Director of Literary Evangelization for Well-Read Mom.
 Colleen graduated from the University of Notre Dame’s Program of Liberal Studies (Great Books).
 She has worked as a Director of Religious Education in Venice, FL and as a Pastoral Associate for Adult Formation in Whitefish Bay and Fox Point, WI.
 She and her husband, Colin, have five children and one grandchild.
 Colleen and Marcie Stokman are co-authors of The Well-Read Life: Nourish your Soul through Deep Reading and Intentional Friendship.
 Colleen is passionate about her faith, revitalizing culture, and approaching the struggles of modern life from the heart of the Church.
 Day to day, she enjoys paddle-boarding and hiking with Colin and is adjusting to a quieter house now with only one child still at home.

-Little Sisters of the Lamb | 2026
+Sr. Caritas of the Cross, SOLT | 2026

 Danielle Blosser and Nadia Schroeder | 2026